Zilkib/BackendwithoutAuth/README.md

 ## Server Configuration

 The `server` directory contains the Hapi-FHIR-based server, which serves as the core component of this project.
-We have customized the server to suit the specific requirements of our clinical application.
-Bearer token authentication has been integrated to secure the server and control access to sensitive patient data.
+I have customized the server to suit the specific requirements of our clinical application, by removing the authentification and adding Conditions.
 ## Getting Started

 To get started with the Klinisches Anwendungsprojekt, follow these steps: